hexojs/site/source/docs/internationalization.md

 title: Internationalization (i18n)
 ---
 You can use internationalization to present your site in different languages.
-Please edit `language` setting in `_config.yml`.
-This is your default language.
-You can also set multiple languages to modify the order of default languages.
+The default language is set by modifying the `language` setting in `_config.yml`.
+You can also set multiple languages and modify the order of default languages.

 ``` yaml
 language: zh-tw